jupyter/governance/conduct/enforcement.md

 # Jupyter Code of Conduct - Enforcement Manual

-This is the enforcement manual followed by Jupyter's core contributors, as well as Jupyter's Code of Conduct Committee.
+This is the enforcement manual followed by Jupyter's Code of Conduct Committee.
 It's used when we respond to an incident to make sure we are consistent and fair.